ebarylko/cmpt-476/assignment-4/assignment-4.md

 controlled gate followed by a measurement.

 ## Question four
-## Change this to use the modified expression
 ![Reversible circuit ](reversible_computation.jpeg)

 I will list out the values of the changed bits $a_0 - a_4, x_1 - x_5$ throughout the different time slices.